Are high electricity prices a threat to Germany's industry? – DW – 02/19/2025

 Are high electricity prices a threat to Germany's industry?February 19, 2025

 Sunbeams penetrate heavy steam and smoke in a gray factory hall on a cold February morning.
-The freezing temperatures are impossible to ignore around the Lössnitz Foundry in the eastern German state of Saxony.
+The freezing temperatures are impossible to ignore even inside the Lössnitz Foundry in the eastern German state of Saxony.

 But if you walk past one of the tall vats, you can feel the enormous heat.
 Glowing molten metal is transported over the heads of the workers to the spot where it will be cast into shape.